mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 ---
 layout: ../../layouts/Post.astro
 title: 'JavaScript Proxy the Fetch API'
-metaTitle: 'JavaScript Proxy the Fetch API'
+metaTitle: 'JS Proxy with Fetch API [2024]'
-metaDesc: "Let's see how we can proxy the Fetch API in JavaScript"
+metaDesc: "JavaScript Proxy Object tutorial: Learn to use proxy for Fetch API in JS apps for enhanced functionality."
 ogImage: /images/11-07-2022.jpg
 image: https://daily-dev-tips.com/cdn-cgi/imagedelivery/Bki7Af2hq0JKVFw1XYYMQg/f86f933c-9854-4eea-ccd3-33f46bbebe00
 date: 2022-07-11T03:00:00.000Z
+modifiedDate: 2024-02-02T03:00:00.000Z
 tags:
   - javascript
 ---

-If you go on and google search for JavaScript Proxy, you'll see many articles explaining the core concepts.
+If you go on and google search for **JavaScript Proxy**, you'll see many articles explaining the core concepts.

-But there is one powerful thing almost nobody tells you about.
+But there is one powerful thing almost nobody tells you about:
-That one thing is:

-You can use Proxy to overwrite existing APIs!
+You can use the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy" target="_blank">Proxy object</a> to overwrite existing APIs!

-I know it makes sense.
 It can extend any object, array, or function, so it is logical.

-But let me explain by a real-world example in which I used the Proxy object.
+So let me explain the solution by a real-world example in which I used the Proxy object.

-## Extending the Fetch API with a Proxy
+## How to extend the JavaScript Fetch API with a Proxy

-You have heard of the [Fetch API](https://daily-dev-tips.com/posts/fetch-api-in-vanilla-javascript/), a native wrapper to efficiently perform requests to URLs.
+You have heard of the [Fetch API](https://daily-dev-tips.com/posts/fetch-api-in-vanilla-javascript/) - a native wrapper to efficiently perform requests to URLs.

-Let's say our app has a file that handles all API calls, and they all use the Fetch API.
+Let's say our app has a file that handles all API calls, and they all use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" target="_blank">Fetch API</a>.

-An example, we got the following class to handle API calls for our Todos.
+As an example, let's say we have the following class *TodoAPI* to handle API calls for todos:

 ```js
 class TodoAPI {